bruffolo/PHYS512/Nbody/README.md

 Integration time:  0.01964592933654785
 Grid reset time:  0.0026929378509521484
 ```
-Showing that the fft is largely the time limiting component of the calculation.
+Showing that the FFT is largely the time limiting component of the calculation.

 ### Results and Animations